technocrat/census/factor.md

 @@marginnote Sources: [Illinois](https://ustr.gov/map/state-benefits/il), [Michigan](https://ustr.gov/map/state-benefits/mi), [Ohio](https://ustr.gov/map/state-benefits/oh), [Indiana](https://ustr.gov/map/state-benefits/in), [Wisconsin](https://ustr.gov/map/state-benefits/wi)@@

-In 2024, Illinois exported a record \$80.8 billion of goods to the world.
+In 2024, Illinois exported \$80.8 billion of goods to the world.
 In 2024, Illinois exported \$72.8 billion of manufactured products.
 The state's largest manufacturing export category is chemicals,followed by machinery,computer and electronic products, transportation equipment and food and kindred products.

 In 2024, Michigan exported \$61.6 billion of goods to the world.
 In 2024, Michigan exported \$58.9 billion of manufactured products.
 The state's largest manufacturing export category is transportation equipment, followed by machinery, chemicals, electrical equipment, appliances and components and computer and electronic products.